toadharvard/aerospace_autotiling/README.md

-# Super simple AeroSpace autotiling script
+# AeroSpace autotiling script

-The script checks the number of windows in the current workspace, if the number is odd it splits horizontally, and if the number is even it splits vertically
+The script analyzes window dimensions and chooses split direction based on aspect ratio (similar to Sway/i3 autotiling algorithm)

 These two options have to be set to false inside your .aerospace.toml configuration file

     enable-normalization-flatten-containers = false
     enable-normalization-opposite-for-nested-containers = false

+**Important:** You need to grant Accessibility permissions to your terminal in System Settings → Privacy & Security → Accessibility

 You also need to trigger the script each time focus changes (this happens when a new window is opened as well)